A guide to using Ice and Heat for Recovery

 Heat is widely utilized for pains and aches, in local, regional, and whole-body treatments.
 There are two basic types of heat treatment: dry heat and moist heat.
 The therapy can take a variety of forms, including heat pads, hot water bottles, heat lamps, wheat bags, deep heat creams, etc. On top of that, you can also use professional heat therapies, such as ultrasound.

-Speaking from personal experience, I can affirm that products such as the Doyle's Physio heating pads really work their magic.
+Speaking from personal experience, I can affirm that products such as heating pads really can work wonders.
 They harness the power of heat, causing our blood vessels to open, driving more blood to the injured area.
 As a result boosted circulation and flow facilitate the faster soothing and healing of the tissue.

 Thus, heat remedies are mostly used for muscles aching from overextension, cramping or spasm pains, and aching pains from chronic conditions.
 One thing to note: be careful when applying directly to the skin.
 Gentle warmth does the trick and does not bear the risk of burns and scalds.
 For added protection, place a towel between the skin and the heat source.